QCaudron/scotch_old/docs/index.md

 <img src="https://raw.githubusercontent.com/QCaudron/scotch/master/docs/images/logo.jpg" style="width: 200px;" />

 _scotch_ implements algorithms for **s**tochastic, **co**ntinuous-**t**ime **ch**ains, or
 Markov processes.
-We are currently in alpha release; contributions are welcome !
+We are currently in alpha release; contributions are very welcome.
 For pull requests or bug reports, find us on [Github](http://qcaudron.github.io/scotch).

-Stochastic systems are described by their state space and the transitions between them. _scotch_ can simulate random walks, systems can be described by differential equations, and finite state machines, or any ( we think ) stochastic systems with finite state spaces.
+Stochastic systems are described by their state space and the transitions between them. _scotch_ can simulate stochastic systems with discrete state space

+random walks, systems can be described by differential equations, and finite state machines, or any ( we think ) stochastic systems with finite state spaces.

 We're in the process of rewriting some of the model definition language to generalise to a larger range of models.
 Both the package and documentation are in semi-active development - watch this space.